Project introduction

 • Interchange improvements at Drury, enabling rail electrification, future-proofing for additional rail lines, and improved access for over-dimension vehicles.

-• Improved safety barriers, lighting and noise mitigation.
+• Improved safety barriers, lighting and amenity features.

 • 100% stormwater treatment of new and existing Southern Motorway impervious surfaces within the project area.